damonkeys/covid-checkin/service-gateway/README.md

 ## Environment variables
 Service-Gateway uses environment variables.
 If they are not set the server won't start.
 It expects the following environment variables:
+   * SSL_ACTIVE            - defines SSL-mode for HTTP-Server.
+If it is set to falls the server will starts as HTTP-Server
-   * SERVER_PORT_SSL       - the server is listening on this portnumber and starts an HTTPS-Server
+   * SERVER_PORT           - the server is listening on this portnumber and starts an HTTP(S)-Server
    * ROUTES_CONFIG         - path and filename where to find the routes.json config file to define all known routes

 ---